 - 2 tablespoons unsalted butter or olive oil.

 Step 1: Refrigerate your Steak

 The olive oil provides just adequate fat to help the salt and pepper create a great, caramelized crust.
-Wrap the steak in a plastic wrap and place in the refrigerator for 12 hours or overnight.
+Wrap the steak in plastic wrap and place it in the refrigerator for 12 hours or overnight.

 Step 2: Remove the teaks From the Refrigerator